AbhiSundu/AbhiSundu.github.io/content/posts/cool-blog-posts.md

 I'm sure most gamedevs feel this way too.
 Trying to balance "shiny object syndrome" against genuine burnout leads to these weird extremes of bouncing from one project to another or shackling yourself to a rock for years.

 Giving myself the space to take time away from a project "guilt-free" is something I've been trying to do more of.
 Though, it's tough to not see this break as a means to an end.
-Taking a break so you can get back to your main project feels like it's missing the spirit of what Localthunk is saying:
+Taking a break just so you can get back to your main project feels like it's missing the spirit of what Localthunk is saying:

 You need to stop working on it with no intention of returning.
 Trust that if you are meant to return, you will.